 In Mathematics, we will be starting to get ready for the subject in Secondary education by doing lots of investigative work which requires the children to draw upon all the learning and skills which they have acquired not only in Year 6 but in the entirety of Key Stage 2.

 You can help your child at home by helping them to practice their times tables and division facts.
 Just ten minutes a day will make all the difference to their rapid recall.

-In French this half term, we shall be looking at healthy living through Manger et Bouger.
-In this unit, the children will be focussing on:
+In French this term, we shall be looking at Le Week-end (the weekend) In this unit, the children will be focussing on being able to:

-Personal, Social, Health and Economic (PSHE) Education this half term is dedicated to 'People Around Me' In this unit, the class will be encouraged to think about:
+Personal, Social, Health and Economic (PSHE) Education this half term is dedicated to Money Matters.
+In this unit, the class will be encouraged to think about: